-Mr Speaker, on 20 October 2009 the Director, Environment Protection Authority, Mr Warren Jones, wrote to the Secretary of the Department of Primary Industries, Parks, Water and Environment advising that, on the basis of advice that he had received from the Solicitor-General, uncertainty has arisen.
+On 20 October 2009 the Director, Environment Protection Authority, Mr Warren Jones (Director, EPA), wrote to the Secretary of the Department of Primary Industries, Parks, Water and Environment advising that, on the basis of advice that he had received from the Solicitor-General, uncertainty has arisen.

-The uncertainty arose as a result of the potential expiry of Schedules LU1, LU2, LU3 and LU4 of Appendix 2A to the Pulp Mill Permit, which are, by virtue of section 8(1)(c) of the Pulp Mill Assessment Act, taken to be permits issued under the Land Use Planning and Approvals Act 1993.
+The uncertainty arose as a result of the potential expiry of Schedules LU1, LU2, LU3 and LU4 of Appendix 2A to the Pulp Mill Permit, which are taken to have been issued under the Land Use Planning and Approvals Act 1993 (LUPAA).

-Under section 53(5) of LUPAA a permit expires two years after it was issued unless the relevant planning authority has granted an extension of the permit; or there has been substantial commencement of the activity.
+Under section 53(5) of LUPAA a permit expires two years after it was issued unless:

+- the relevant planning authority has granted an extension of the permit; or - there has been substantial commencement of the activity.

-There are differing legal views about the application of section 53(5) of LUPAA to Schedules LU1-LU4 of the Pulp Mill Permit.
+There are differing legal views about the application of section 53(5) of LUPAA to schedules LU1-LU4 of the Pulp Mill Permit.